-Well I hope all six of them are princesses anyway.
+Well, I hope all six of them are princesses anyway.
 I am willing to call a rooster or two George and Louis, but I am unwilling to call one Archie.
 And sadly, no rooster may stay, and I’m pretty sure it’s not a myth that roosters don’t make great soup, so not sure what we’ll do.

 The baby fluffs arrived two Wednesdays ago.
 A large cardboard box that connects at the top like a McDonald’s Happy Meal and six tiny puffs chirping madly inside.

-These are a most interesting chicken colour, unlike others I recognize.
+These are the most interesting chicken colour, unlike others I recognize.
 Ours, Lady Diana & Sarah, Duchess of Sussex (Fergie, because she has a red dot on her beak), were your classic little yellow puffballs when they arrived.

-These Australian-originated chickens are dual-purpose, friendly and non-aggressive roosters (great! because we’re pretty sure we have a rooster, he stands so tall).
+These Australian-originated chickens are dual-purpose, friendly, and non-aggressive roosters (great! because we’re pretty sure we have a rooster, he stands so tall).
 Let’s hope Princess Charlotte of Cambridge and Princess Anne don’t need to be renamed Prince George and Prince Louis.

 I already have one barred rock hen.
 She’s aloof enough, friendly enough, confident enough, that I thought I’d like a couple more.
 And their stripes are so pretty.
-So pretty, in fact, that the barred rock is on our house sign, and these chickens are named after the Queen and her departed sister, Queen Elizabeth and Princess Margaret.
+So pretty, in fact, that the barred rock is on our house sign, and these chickens are named after the Queen and her departed sister, Queen Elizabeth, and Princess Margaret.

 Baby Chick home.

 I’ll prep a giant plastic tote with paper towels (then pine shavings later), put baby chick feed in the rectangular feeder, put a glass canning jar into a red plastic round, and a light mounted at the side of the basket before I tuck them under the homeschool desk.
 They’ll have that cozy abode for about a month.